 Take fruit and vegetable crate labels, for example.
 This is commercial art at its most humble: just a piece of paper that's stuck to a wooden box that holds a bunch of produce that'll go bad next week.
 I mean, think about it.

-But when you give us a medium, we do something with it, unless we're hacks.
+But give us a medium to work in and we'll do something with it, unless we're hacks.
 So the artists who designed these labels gave them everything they had - and then they probably found that they had to outdo each other.

 Some of these show idyllic farm landscapes in some awfully nice places we know, in the fields of Ventura and Santa Barbara counties in California; some show colorful characters and creatures; some are plays on the names of the farms that used them; some would be beautiful as paintings, and some were, and are, jokes.